This is a complete growth marketing framework and guide for photographers, writers, artists, and creators alike.

 If you have not thought about it before, no worries.

-There is a lot to cover with pricing in regards to pricing strategies, so as mentioned, I will be diving into this subject exclusively in a separate guide.
+There is a lot to cover with pricing in regard to pricing strategies, so as mentioned, I will be diving into this subject exclusively in a separate guide.

 Now that we have covered the three marketing components of branding (corporate image and positioning), product, and price, let’s dive into placement.